 The normal width of the ADI is less than 3.5 mm in an adult and up to 5.0 mm in a child.
 If the measurement is in excess of this amount, we should suspect that there is ligamentous compromise of the transverse ligament, which normally acts to restrain posterior translation of the dens.

 Reporting on the cervical spine in a patient with known rheumatoid arthritis or one of the seronegative spondyloarthropathies should include a description of the cervico-cranial relationships, including settling of the skull base around the cervical spine, as well as evaluation of the atlanto-dental interval (2).
 On MRI examination, evaluation of the brainstem and spinal cord is required, specifically looking for areas of increased signal on the T-2 weighted images.
 These findings may be present due to neural compression.
 Figure 3 demonstrates cranial settling with intrusion of the dens through the foramen magnum that displaces the medulla posteriorly.
-The dens labeled arrow 1 in this image is seen with its tip superior to the clivus, labeled with arrow 2.
-This patient has undergone posterior decompression surgery, as manifested in this image be the lack of visualization of the posterior arches at C2, C3, and C4.
+The dens labeled “arrow 1” in this image is seen with its tip superior to the clivus, labeled with “arrow 2.”
+This patient has undergone posterior decompression surgery, as manifested in this image by the lack of visualization of the posterior arches at C2, C3, and C4.

 In conclusion, evaluation of the ADI on the lateral cervical film may provide you with information that could help you prevent a neurologic episode due to spinal cord or brainstem contusion caused by aggressive cervical manipulation.